 If you answered yes to any of these questions, please contact me for an evaluation.
 We can work together to determine if you have any of the following anxiety disorders: Generalized Anxiety Disorder, Obsessive Compulsive Disorder (OCD), Panic Disorder, Post Traumatic Stress Disorder (PTSD), Agoraphobia, Specific Phobias, or Social Anxiety.

 Treatment Together we will devise a comprehensive treatment plan for your anxiety symptoms.
 We will work to recognize and change thought patterns and behaviors, investigate if any foods or drinks you are consuming are triggers for your anxiety, and determine how your sleep could be a contributing factor.
+Our plan will help you learn the steps and skills towards a happier more productive life.

 –Dr. Melanie S. Levine